FernandoBasso/ReadTheDocs-Dev-How-To/docs/typescript/keyof.md

 ---
-title: keyof, in keyof, key in | TypeScript
+title: keyof type operator | TypeScript
-description: In this article we'll explore TypeScript's `keyof', `in keyof', `key in' with mapped types and other techniques with explanations and practical examples.
-tags: typescript, keyof, in-keyof, key-in
+description: This text discusses concepts and ideas related to TypeScript's typeof type operator with practical examples explained.
 ---

-# keyof, in keyof, key in

-## keyof
+# keyof

+`keyof` is the *Index Type Query*.
+From the docs:

+> An indexed type query `keyof T`  yields the type of permitted property names for `T`.
+> A `keyof T` type is considered a subtype of `string`.

 The `keyof` operator takes an object type and produces a string or numeric literal union of its keys.